JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 ### Script Extraction
 Drag 'Data/Game/Script.sdat' into the window.
 Click "Export" to export an excel spreadsheet for translating, and "Import" to re-import it.
 Click save to update Script.sdat.

-### Importing Scripts from the Repo
+### Modifying and Importing Scripts
+The tool will apply the script located in the 'Data/Game/excel' folder.
+Note that column **F "Edited"** is the English text that gets used when importing.
+The columns on the right are for aiding in translating and editing.
+When finished editing, click "Import" for the script and then "Save" to update the Scripts.sdat file and then reload the game.

-Copy the files from the [tl folder](/tl/) into 'Data/Game/excel/trimmed' and click "Merge Trimmed" for the script you want to merge.
+To use the translated scripts that are located in the [tl folder of this repo](/tl/), copy the files into 'Data/Game/excel/trimmed' and click "Merge Trimmed" for the script you want to merge.
 This will merge the English columns F-J into your full scripts in the 'Data/Game/excel' folder if they exist or with a new script.
 Then click "Save".

-- Note that column **F "Edited"** is the English text that gets used when importing.
-The columns on the right are for aiding in translating and editing.
+-

 ### Executable Patching
 Drag 'WHITE ALBUM.exe' into the window to apply the following data changes: